sumawav/soumam.github.io/pages/about.md

 ##### *Nice to Meetcha*

-I'm a game developer/designer living in Austin, TX.
+I'm a developer/game designer living in Austin, TX.

 I enjoy making games and solving problems.
 I built this blog to have a place to display my games and share the stories behind them.